ams-engineering/wp-events-free/README.md

 ✔️ Easily manageable entries by viewing and filtering records from the dashboard ✔️ Custom notification templates
-✔️ Export events, registrations, and subscribers to CSV file
+✔️ Export events, registrations, and subscribers to CSV file ✔️ Dark mode for archive and single event display

 Just getting started?
 Visit the [documentation site](https://simplewpevents.com/docs/) to get set up.